Queen & Slim: Critical response

-Mark Kermode of The Guardian assigned the film four out of five stars writing: "in the end it’s the love story that makes the film matter, conjured with enough electricity to allow the polemics of the head to be swept along by the passions of the heart."
-Johnny Oleksinki of New York Post praised Daniel Kaluuya and Jodie Turner-Smith's lead performances.
+Mark Kermode of The Guardian assigned the film four out of five stars writing: "in the end it's the love story that makes the film matter, conjured with enough electricity to allow the polemics of the head to be swept along by the passions of the heart."
+Johnny Oleksinski of New York Post praised Daniel Kaluuya and Jodie Turner-Smith's lead performances.
 Adam White of The Independent labelled it "simultaneously beautiful and troubling" and praised Melina Matsoukas' directing.